Medicaid Agencies → Medicaid Coverage → The Role of the State Legislature in Medicaid Coverage

 If a state has made the decision to add the National DPP lifestyle change program as a covered benefit in Medicaid, some Medicaid agencies are required to include the program in their state’s Medicaid statute before covering it.
 This would involve the submission of a bill to the legislature (see the Engaging in the Legislative Process section below).
 In other states, Medicaid agencies have the authority to establish and determine the details of the benefit through rulemaking, and a change to the state’s Medicaid statute is not required to cover the program.

 Once Medicaid is covering the National DPP lifestyle change program, the state will determine the best way to secure federal Medicaid matching funds.
-This can be accomplished through the Medicaid State Plan, a section 1115 demonstration waiver, or other mechanisms (see the Attaining Coverage Through Medicaid Managed Care Options page).
+This can be accomplished through the Medicaid State Plan, a section 1115 demonstration waiver, or other mechanisms (see the Engaging MCOs to Attain Coverage page).

 Why Work with the Legislature